mharen/mharen.github.io/_posts/2010/2010-11-03-arduino-day-3-psychedelic-more-fun-with.md

 <h4>Next Steps</h4>

 This could turn into a neat toy if I just wire the LED to three potentiometers.
 Then kids could mix colors themselves.
-Hmmm…
+Hmmm...

 I’ll put that on hold, though as I think I’ll be moving on to a new component.
 Maybe a buzzer?